fadden/CiderPress2/DiskArc/FS/ProDOS-notes.md

 extensions were made for GS/OS.

 The filesystem is based on 512-byte blocks, identified by a 16-bit unsigned integer.
 This yields a maximum volume size of 65535 blocks, one short of 32MB.
-(Some hard drive images are 65536 blocks long; the last block is unused.)
+(Some hard drive image files are 65536 blocks long; the last block is unused.)
 Individual files have a maximum length of 2^24 - 1, one byte shy of 16MB.